paritytech/polkadot-sdk/docs/DEPRECATION_CHECKLIST.md

 The deprecated code finally gets removed.
 Don’t forget to [announce this accordingly](#announce-the-deprecation-and-removal).

+## Update the crate's version

+Inline with [SemVer's guidelines](https://semver.org/#spec-item-4), update the major/minor version in `Cargo.toml` depending on the following:
+- bump the major version when the crate's version >= 1.0.0
+- bump the minor version when the crate's version < 1.0.0

 ✅ In order to not forget any of these steps, consider using this template in your deprecation issue:

 ```markdown